How to Make Lemonade

-Ade is simply a beverage made with water, sugar, and citrus juice -- so when life gives you lemons, ade is a likable solution.
+Ade is a beverage made with water, sugar, and citrus juice.
 California is a large producer of the very-tart lemon varieties we are accustomed to purchasing.
 These juicy, bright yellow lemons are available year-round and add the ideal amount of mouth-puckering sourness that makes sweetened lemonade so yin and yang.
+Of course, fresh lemons are the key to perfect lemonade, so opt for them whenever you're making lemonade.

-- Look for firm, plump lemons that are heavy for their size and have no tinge of green on the skin (this is a sign of under-ripeness).
+- Lemonade starts with fresh lemons, naturally.
+Look for firm, plump lemons that are heavy for their size and have no tinge of green on the skin (this is a sign of under-ripeness).

 - Store lemons that are in good condition in a plastic bag in the refrigerator for up to 2 weeks.
 Or store at room temperature for up to 1 week.